-- Pasta al tonno - canned yellowfin tuna with pasta, capers, garlic, oil, and parsley.
+- Pasta al tonno – canned yellowfin tuna with pasta, capers, olives, in red sauce.

 If you’ve enjoyed this pasta con le sarde recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.